nbierdeman/ruby_experiments/README.md

-Here lies the dumping grounds of my explorations involving Ruby!
+Here you will find various examples of my explorations involving Ruby!